 - If needed, invest in a more comfortable mattress and/or pillows

 It’s worth bearing in mind that everybody is different and what works for some people won’t work for others.
 As time goes by, you will settle into a routine that works for you.
-If you are struggling, speak to your stoma nurse or HCP who will be able to offer some specific advice – or visit our stoma advice centre for more information.
+If you are struggling, speak to your stoma nurse or health care professional who will be able to offer some specific advice – or visit our stoma advice centre for more information.